 How is EPS used?

 EPS is widely used in financial analysis to assess a company’s profitability and support investment decisions.
 Mutual fund managers may consider EPS when selecting stocks for their portfolios, while investors use it to gauge the financial position of the companies their funds invest in.
-Observing EPS trends over time can indicate a company’s growth prospects.
-Analysts use EPS to project future earnings and potential stock price changes.
+Observing EPS trends over time can indicate a company’s potential growth prospects.
+Analysts use EPS to estimate future earnings and potential stock price changes.

 Diluted EPS vs. basic EPS